ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

    gained by following the basic guidelines listed in PEP 20.
 As suggested in these guidelines, focus on making your additions intuitive, novel, and helpful for PyAnsys users.
 When in doubt, use ``import this``.
-   For Ansys code quality standards, see :ref:`Coding Style`.
+   For Ansys code quality standards, see :ref:`Coding style`.

 #.
 Document your contributions.
 Include a docstring for any added function,
-   method, or class, following :ref:`Numpydoc Docstrings` as specified by PyAnsys :ref:`Documentation Style`.
+   method, or class, following :ref:`Numpydoc docstrings` as specified by PyAnsys :ref:`Documentation style`.
 Always provide at least one simple use case for a new feature.

 #.
 Test your contribution.
 Because Python is an interpreted language, if